jgrassler/talks/monasca-onboarding/src/main.md

 Now for running tests...

 Unit tests are pretty straightforward, same as for other OpenStack projects.
-Just `cd` to the repository you modified and run tox.
-If you don't want to wait too long, specify only the tests you are interested.
+Just `cd` to the repository you modified and run `tox`.
+If you don't want to wait too long, specify only the tests you are interested in.

 -->

-## Running integration (tempest) tests in Devstack
+## Running Integration (Tempest) Tests in Devstack

 * Add *monasca-tempest-plugin* to `local.conf`